hurricane/hurricane/README.markdown

 Next Steps:
 -----------

-- Documentation (code, example config, etc)
+- Make messaging a behavior, so that anything can use a simpler interface and implement a few functions to do it
-- Add drivers for more languages (Go, C++, etc)
+- Add drivers for more languages (Javascript, Go, C++, etc)
-- Build out multi-node distribution (connecting Hurricane instances together)

 License (New BSD License)
 -------------------------